 - 1. the path of the DSO in the liblist (if an explicit path is given) - 2.
-RPATH if it's defined in the main executable - 3.
-LD_LIBRARY_PATH if defined - 4. the default path (/usr/lib:/lib)
+RPATH environment variable, if defined in the main executable - 3.
+LD_LIBRARY_PATH, if defined - 4. /usr/lib:/lib is used as the default search path directory ld -o myprog myprog.c -rpath /d/src/mylib -soname libmylib.so \ libmylib.so -lc